 This water-resistant BJJ backpack is one of the best products

 available on the market.
-Also, The Venum Challenger Backpack series are great so make you check them all HERE.
-The access to the main compartment is from the top, duffel bag style. it has adjustable size and a very cool outside compartment that’s completely insolated.
+Also, The Venum Challenger Backpack series is great so make you check them all HERE.
+The access to the main compartment is from the top, duffel bag style.
+It has an adjustable size and a very cool outside compartment that’s completely insolated.
 Talk about a cool way of keeping your dring…well, cool.